-Use Premier’s electronic sourcing process by completing the registration form to gain access to our Supplier Bid Portal.
+Use Premier’s electronic sourcing process by completing the registration form to gain access to PASSport 2.0 and the Supplier Bid Portal.
 This is your opportunity to define either single or multiple product lines that you’d like considered in the contracting process.
 Once completed, you will receive a receipt confirmation by email.

 When are product evaluations performed?